rusty-dusty-corner/qwq_quaternion_attractor/README.md

 # Quaternion Attractor Visualization

-A mathematical visualization system that explores phyllotaxis-like patterns on the 4-dimensional unit sphere using stereographic projection and side-flipping dynamics.
+A mesmerizing mathematical visualization system that generates VJ-style, fractal-like patterns through Filataksis-style covering of the 4-dimensional unit sphere.
+Experience living, breathing mathematical art that flows, mutates, and creates stunning visual effects.

+## 📖 Introduction

+For a comprehensive introduction to the mathematical concepts and visual possibilities, see **[INTRODUCTION.md](INTRODUCTION.md)**.

+This project implements a complete **Filataksis-style covering algorithm** that creates:
+- 🌊 **Flowing patterns** that shift and mutate like living organisms
+- 🎨 **VJ-style visuals** with fractal-like structures and mosaic grids
+- 🔥 **Burning flows** of mathematical beauty that never repeat
+- 🌀 **Dynamic attractors** with three distinct variation modes

 ## 🔬 Mathematical Concept